witstep/xvWidgets/README.md

 # xvWidgets

-An experimental cross-platform C++ GUI toolkit for OpenCV with Qt and wxWidgets bindings
+An experimental cross-platform C++ GUI toolkit for OpenCV with (planned) Qt and wxWidgets bindings

 ## Status